Help shape the use of genomic information in adult population healthcare

 Benefits of taking part:

-• Share your professional perspective on genomics implementation
+• Share your professional perspective on the future of genomics in the NHS

 • Your insights will directly inform Genomics England's research programme around integrating genomics into primary and community care